• Subscribe

 Carper advised Mesa Mineral Partners last year in a new equity commitment from NGP Royalty Partners III.
 Over his career, Carper has represented clients in transactions throughout the Haynesville, Permian, and STACK formations.

-Barnes & Thornburg, Blank Rome, and Cozen O’Connor gained talent in Dallas.
+Barnes & Thornburg, Blank Rome, and Cozen O’Connor gained talent in Dallas as well.

 BT added corporate partner Ryan Mitchell from McGuireWoods.
 Mitchell focuses his practice on control and non-control private equity transactions, including mergers and acquisitions, leveraged buyouts, strategic and platform stock and asset acquisitions, minority equity investments, and recapitalizations.